chess1424/Oracle-MDC---Coding-Challenge/README.md

 For example, if you have the following list of movie names:

--How to Train your Dragon.
+- How to Train your Dragon.
--Gods and Monsters.
+- Gods and Monsters.
--Dragon Ball Z: Battle of the Gods.
+- Dragon Ball Z: Battle of the Gods.
--Monsters vs Aliens.
+- Monsters vs Aliens.
--8 Mile.
+- 8 Mile.

 Then a possible resulting string would be: